transcriptaze/vpd/GUIDE.md

 - RobotoCondensed-Bold
 - StyleScript-Regular

-To use a different font:
+To use a other fonts:

 1. Download the _TrueType_ or _OpenType_ font file (support for _woff_ and _woff2_ files will be added sometime)
 2. Issue the `add font` command and pick the font file (or just drag and drop it onto the panels.
 The _load_ button will